sigmorphon/2022SegmentationST/README.md

 At the word level, participants will be asked to segment a given word into a sequence of morphemes.
 Input words contains all types of word forms: root words, derived words, inflected words, and compound words.

 ### Data
 Training and development data are UTF-8-encoded tab-separated values files.
-Each example occupies a single line and consists of input word, the corresponding morpheme sequence, and the corresponding morphological category (optional information should be used only to oversample or undersample training data).
+Each example occupies a single line and consists of input word, the corresponding morpheme sequence, and the corresponding morphological category.
 The following shows three lines of English data:

     inaccuracies  in @@accurate @@cy @@s  110
     dictionary  dictionary  000
     screwdriver screw @@drive @@er  011

+Note: The third column as morphological category is optional feature which can only be used to oversample or undersample training data.

 First example is a derived word with prefix (in-) and suffixes (-cy and -s), and second example is a root word.
 Third example is a compound word.
 In the test datasets, we will provide only first column of data as input words.